reactive-python/reactpy/docs/source/about/contributor-guide.rst

 Release Process
 ---------------

-1. Update version
+1. :ref:`Update version <Update Release Version>`
-2. Add changelog entry

-   - Include merged pull requests
-   - Include closed issues

-3. Commit final release changes
-4. Create a release tag
+2. Create a release tag
-5. Manually author a release in GitHub
+3. Manually author a release in GitHub

 Update Release Version
 ......................

-To update the version for all core Javascript and Python packages in IDOM run:
+To simultaneously update the version for:

+- Python packages
+- Javascript packages
+- The :ref:`changelog`

+Run the following command:

 .. code-block:: bash